Kuldeep7k/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 # Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregates
 ## Introduction

-This project is part of an assignment for securing an internship as a backend developer.
 The **Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregates** continuously fetches weather data for multiple cities, stores daily summaries in a database, and triggers weather alerts based on configurable thresholds.
 The project showcases my backend development skills using Python, Flask, and REST APIs.

 ---